2254 Views

 How does Eliot praise Donne’s ability to unify the intellectual thoughts and sensation of feelings?
 Elucidate.

-“A thought to Donne was an experience.”
+“A thought to Donne was an experience; it modified his sensibility.”

 Unlock this study guide now